JeremyMet/DES/README.md

 ## C Implementation

-The C implementation was written in order to compare performances (compiled language version interpreted language).
+The C implementation was written in order to compare performances (compiled language versus interpreted language).
 The implementation was thought for 8-bit architecture, i.e. all operations are performed with byte granularity (no use of 16-bit or 32-bit integers or even bigger).
 Thus, this code could be utilized on small Arduino (as the Nano for instance).
 This is no surprise to observe a "gap".
 We observed (at least) a 10 speedup factor in favor of C. See below:

 <img align="center" src=https://raw.githubusercontent.com/JeremyMet/DES/master/benchmark.png alt="benchmark">